 ability to revert to a T-network caters for situations in which

 there is insufficient capacitance to effect a match without using

 an intermediate transformation (i.e, when both capacitors are

 needed).
 The old trick of turning over the corner on one of the

 rotor plates, incidentally, is not recommended; since it may

 not make a particularly good contact, and the scarring of the

-plates which occurs will reduce the capacitor breakdown voltage.
+plates that occurs will reduce the capacitor breakdown voltage.